 Ithaca Children's Garden, Cass Park, Rt.
 89, Ithaca An extensive 60' x 30' children's vegetable garden is tended in summer by Youth Horticultural Apprentice Program (YHAP).
 The site also features a prairie and habitat garden, a giant sculpture of Gaia the Turtle, a naturally built troll house, the Anarchy Zone, and other fun child-friendly features.

-Ithaca College Community Garden, Ithaca The garden is run by the Organic Growers of Ithaca College, a student-run organisation.
+Ithaca College Campus Gardens, Ithaca The garden is run by the Organic Growers of Ithaca College, a student-run organisation.
 It is located near the maintenance department of IC and consists of deer-fenced raised beds.

 Namaste Montassori, 1608 Trumansburg Rd, Ithaca Montassori school hosts a large 50' x 50' garden divided into several small plots.
 A strawberry patch and berries are scattered about school yard along with some fruit trees.
 Sugar bush in front on Rt.
 96 has several mature maples boiled in makeshift sugar shack.
 Five-year plan for site is to be a farm school.
 Contact email@example.com